White Collar Defense and Investigations

-Daniel has argued before the U.S. Court of Appeals for the Seventh Circuit.
+Daniel has argued before the U.S. Court of Appeals for the Seventh Circuit on multiple occasions.
 He has also participated in drafting multiple briefs for the Seventh Circuit, the Indiana Court of Appeals, the Indiana Supreme Court and the U.S. Supreme Court.
 He has experience with appellate motions practice and drafting amicus curiae briefs.

 He defends premises owners and product manufacturers in asbestos and related personal injury cases, and has experience litigating toxic tort claims and trademark disputes.

 Daniel has successfully represented senior executives in various Justice Department criminal investigations related to the automobile industry.
 He has also successfully defended companies in state law-based antitrust action.